- Information for Supervisors

 - A Sturm College of Law student law clinic under the auspices of the Student Law Office.

 - A pre-approved Sturm College of Law course which has a practical public service component (current pre-approved courses are Poverty and Low Wage Work In America, Street Law, the Graduate Tax Program’s Low-Income Taxpayer Clinic, Trial Practice III: Mentor’s Practicum, the International Criminal Law Practicum, Wills Lab, and the Probate Practicum).
+You must receive a “C” in order for the class to count for the PSR.

 If you have completed one academic year (day or evening), even if you have not completed 30 academic credit hours, you may satisfy the PSR in the following way: